jalhund/advanced-telegram-bot-lua/README.md

 # Changes from original

+Use `advanced-telegram-bot-lua` in require instead of `telegram-bot-lua`

-1. Added support for timers
+1. Added support for timers (`examples/timer.lua`)
 2. Currently nothing (if I need something additional, I'll add it in this version of telegram bot)

 # How to install (that's a bit different version from original one)

-Currently it's available only for local install, not from luarocks.
+Currently it's available only for local install (download it and type `luarocks make` to use), not from luarocks servers.
 It will be changed in future when library will have enough changes to be a separate module

 # Readme from original repository: